In this article, I dive deep into the question, is Costco worth it?

 The Pros of Costco

 Costco’s most significant advantage is consistently low prices.
-They have a unique business strategy that keeps their costs low and allows them to pass those savings along to you.
+They have a unique business strategy that keeps their costs down and allows them to pass those savings on to you.

 Costco has very few SKUs (stock-keeping units) for each product, which results in lower inventory management costs and gives them negotiating leverage over suppliers.